dennis95/dennix/README.md

 # Dennix

-Dennix is a unix-like hobbyist operating system for x86 and x86_64 written from scratch.
-It includes its own monolithic kernel written in C++, a standard C library, a shell and userspace utilities written in C.
+Dennix is a unix-like hobbyist operating system for x86 and x86_64 that has been in development by a single developer since 2016.
+Exciting features
+include:

+- A monolithic kernel written in C++
+- A standard C library that is sufficiently complete to allow running most ports with no substantial modifications
+- A reasonably complete shell
+- Common command line utilities
+- A graphical user interface
+- Harddisk drivers for ATA and AHCI
+- An ext2 file system driver
+- A collection of ports of third-party software

 ## Building